lovexyn0827/MessMod/README.md

 ##### `/tileentity remove <pos>`

-Remove the block entity at <pos>.In the current version of the mod, if a block needs a block entity, the block entity will be reset after removing(that is a bug).
+Remove the block entity at `<pos>`.In the current version of the mod, if a block needs a block entity, the block entity will be recreated after its removal that is a bug).

 ### Options

-The following options could be set with the command `/messcfg`, and the format of the command is `/messcfg <option> <value>`.
-For example, to enable the entity boundary box renderer, the command `/messcfg serverSyncedBox true` could be used.
+The following options could be set with the command `/messcfg <option> <value>`.
+For example, to enable the entity boundary box renderer, enter `/messcfg serverSyncedBox true`.

 ##### `accessingPathInitStrategy`